Tharon-C/CSS-in-Components/PITCHME.md

 ---

-It is common for a "CSS component" to be a little different in a given context like the footer vs the sidebar
+It is common for a component to be a little different in a given context like the footer vs the sidebar

 ---